IN PICTURES | Chaos erupts as pro-Trump protesters storm US Capitol

 One protester occupied the Senate dais and yelled, “Trump won that election.”

 Protesters overturned barricades and clashed with police as thousands descended on the Capitol grounds.
-Video showed protesters breaking windows and police deploying teargas inside the building.
+Videos showed protesters breaking windows and police deploying teargas inside the building.

-Local media reported that one person had been shot and video showed a person being wheeled from the building on a stretcher.
+Local media reported that one person had been shot and videos showed a person being wheeled from the building on a stretcher.

 Pence, who had presided over the joint session of Congress, had already been escorted from the Senate.